 Trained Bereavement Counsellor

-I am a member of the British Association of Counselling and Psychotherapy (BACP).
+I am a registered member of the British Association of Counselling and Psychotherapy (BACP).

-As well as my practice in Godalming, I am a counsellor with Macmillan as part of their Psychological Therapies Team in the Cancer Center at The Royal Sussex Hospital in Brighton and I worked for some years for Sutton Counselling Service and Horsham and Crawley Counselling Service.
+As well as my practice in Godalming, I was a counsellor with Macmillan as part of their Psychological Therapies Team in the Cancer Center at The Royal Sussex Hospital in Brighton and I worked for some years for Sutton Counselling Service and Horsham and Crawley Counselling Group.

 Areas of counselling I deal with